Best Vegan Belts (Vegan Leather, Cork, Cloth & Beyond!)

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Once you start making more conscious food choices, you’re likely to become more aware or “woke” in other aspects of your life too.
+Once you start making more conscious food choices, you’re likely to become more aware in other aspects of your life too.
 Which is probably why you’re here!
+Bravo!
 We vote with our dollars and the brands and products we buy do have an impact on others, whether we think about it or not.
 Just as choosing vegan food can help create a kinder world, so can choosing ethical products, clothing, and even belts!
 So today we’re going to talk all about just that: vegan belts.

 Are you ready to give your belt collection an upgrade?
-You have a few options.
-You can support specifically vegan belt brands that are ethically made—although these do tend to be a bit more expensive.
+Luckily, you have a few options to think about.
+One is to support specifically vegan belt brands that are ethically made—although these do tend to be a bit more expensive.
 Or, if you’re shopping on a budget, you can look for “accidentally vegan” synthetic belts at mainstream stores like Target, TJMaxx, and Walmart.
-And of course, the most sustainable option of all…you can buy belts secondhand!

 Accidentally Vegan Belts